-For part of the acquisition of Inphosoft Group on September 28, 2012, the Corporation issued a \$400,000 non-interest bearing promissory note, due on the first anniversary date of the closing date.
+On partial consideration of the acquisition of Inphosoft Group on September 28, 2012, the Corporation issued a \$400,000 non-interest bearing promissory note, due on the first anniversary date of the closing date.
 The note had an initial present value of \$366,523 with accretion recorded at an annual interest rate of 6%.
+The promissory note payable is charged a simple interest of 12% per annum by the note holder, Inphosoft Pte.
+Ltd. ("IPL") effective from April 1, 2016 until December

-During the reporting period, the Corporation negotiated with the note holder, IPL, to extend the due date on the note payable and IPL has agreed to extend the due date of the \$400,000 promissory note payable to March 31, 2021.
-The \$400,000 promissory note now bears an interest of 12% per annum which has accrued since April 1, 2016.
+31, 2019, after that IPL agreed to convert the promissory note payable from interest-bearing to interest-free from January 1, 2020.
+IPL has also agreed to extend the due date of the promissory note payable to March 31, 2021.